 The local online distribution leader with over 60% of total Chinese online sales in 2019.
-You can sell almost everything on this B2C platform: from clothes to cosmetics, electronic products, furniture or even food.
+You can sell almost everything on this B2C platform: from clothes to cosmetics, electronic products, furniture, or even food.

 Getting on Tmall Global is getting access to Tmall’s 700 million monthly active users, as many potential consumers.

-There are multiple steps and ways to get into Tmall Global: first thing is to request your entry in the platform and then choose the type of store you want to open.
+There are multiple steps and ways to get into Tmall Global: the first thing is to request your entry into the platform and then choose the type of store you want to open.
 Being accompanied by Chinese market professionals such as the GMA team will facilitate your entry and will certainly save you from unnecessary problems.

 JD.com is the second online distribution leader in China.
 It is also a B2C platform but more specialized in electronic products distribution.
-With more than 350 million active users, it is a perfect platform if you want to distribute household appliances, home equipment, electronic products or any other types of products.
+With more than 350 million active users, it is a perfect platform if you want to distribute household appliances, home equipment, electronic products, or any other types of products.

 Chinese people believe that JD.com is more reliable when it comes to buying electronic products since it is the platform’s specialty.